chrisyeh96/chrisyeh96.github.io/README.md

 Options
 - `--baseurl /~chrisyeh`: add this if hosting this site at some non-root domain (e.g., `*.com/~chrisyeh`)
 - `--drafts`: to show drafts among the latest posts
+- `--force_polling`: use this when running Jekyll on WSL to enable auto-regeneration.

 # Page Frontmatter Options